 Talking about restrictions, national parks are significantly restricted regions, which are open only to certain people, while wildlife sanctuaries have lesser restrictions as compared to national parks.

-To visit national parks, you need to have an official permission to be received from the relevant authorities.
+To visit national parks, you need to have official permission to be received from the relevant authorities.
 On the contrary, no official permission is required to visit a wildlife sanctuary.

 Boundaries of wildlife sanctuaries are not specified, while they are clearly marked in the national parks.

-Human activities are allowed to some extent in the wildlife sanctuaries, while in case of national parks, they are strictly banned by the governing authorities.
+Human activities are allowed to some extent in the wildlife sanctuaries, while in the case of national parks, they are strictly banned by the governing authorities.

 Wild animals are bred and protected in wildlife sanctuaries for the rest of their lives until they die naturally.
 A wildlife sanctuary was formed with the goal of protecting biodiversity or the natural environment of the country.
 Some wildlife refuges also provide rehabilitation services.
 The sanctuary takes in abandoned and injured animals and cares for them until they are ready to be released.
 It aids in the conservation and reintroduction of endangered animals by providing them with a natural home.
 As well as preventing the extinction of some species.